OpenMined/KotlinSyft/CONTRIBUTING.md

 # Contributing Guidelines

-We would be happy ot have more volunterers for the android worker.
+We would be happy to have more volunterers for the android worker.
 This library constitutes and important component of on-device machine learning and you will be a part of this huge community
-You can always join us on slack if you find an issue in which  you are intertested.
+You can always join us on slack if you find an issue in which you are interested.

 Here are some important resources:

   * [Openmined.org](https://www.openmined.org/) describes the role and long term aim of the organisation,
   * [Pysyft](https://github.com/OpenMined/PySyft) repository is the hub of all encrypted algorithms and training protocols.
 The android worker acts as a client for it!
-  * [Syft.js](https://github.com/OpenMined/syft.js) is web interface fro Pysyft
+  * [Syft.js](https://github.com/OpenMined/syft.js) is the web interface for Pysyft

 ## Testing